NVIDIA/DL4AGX/AV-Solutions/uniad-trt/README.md

 ### Inference Application <a name="inference_app"></a>

 The inference is showcased with a C++ sample application, it loads raw images and other data as input, runs inference with a built TensorRT engine, and outputs the results of tracking and planning with visualization.
+We have provided two inference examples, using TensorRT::enqueueV2 and TensorRT::enqueueV3, respectively.
 Please follow the instructions at [Inference Application](./inference_app/README.md) on how to build the TensorRT engine, compile and run the inference application.

 ## Results <a name="results"></a>

+### Visualization
 The inference application will generate output visualizations to showcase the planning trajectory and dynamic object detection.
-Notice that post-processing such as collusion correction is not implemented in the current sample.
+Notice that post-processing such as collision correction is not implemented in the current sample.
 Raw planning trajectory and object detection results are visualized.

 ![](./assets/uniad-inference.gif)